kurtvonehr/ARP-Windows-Service/README.md

 This README will serve as a journal of sorts to document my methodology in approaching unknown projects.
 The extent of my programming experience thus far has been: Windows command prompt based applications in C, basic serial and GUI programming in C++ using Visual Studio, Java programming I and II - basic to semi-advanced ideas in OO programming, basic programming in C for microcontrollers (MSP430 and ATMega644p targets), MIPS using MARS emulation plaform and basic webprogramming (PHP, HTML, CSS, MySQL, JavaScript).

-*This being said, a project such as this may be mildly overkill for the end application, but that will be determined along the way.*
+*This being said, an approach such as this may be mildly overkill for the end application, but that will be determined along the way.*

 ###Issues in Developement - 8/22/14